 Question: How did National Migraine and Headache Awareness Month start?

-Answer: The drive for a National Headache Week began during the fall of 1989 in order to gain national political and public support for recognition of headache and migraine as significant disorders.
-Their main goal was to educate the public about the impact of headache on the individual and society.
+Answer: The drive for a National Headache Week began during the fall of 1989 in order to gain national political and public support for recognition of headaches and migraines as significant disorders.
+Their main goal was to educate the public about the impact of headaches on the individual and society.

 The initial efforts culminated in Governor James R. Thompson of Illinois declaring March 11-17, 1990 as Headache Week in Illinois.
 Congressman Frank Annunzio of Illinois introduced legislation to the House of Representatives to establish June 3 to 9, 1990, as National Headache Week.
 The week coincided with the 20th anniversary of the Foundation, which at that time was called the National Migraine Foundation.
 Unfortunately, the legislation was unsuccessful.

 The Foundation continued to observe National Headache Awareness Week each June.
 In 1993, it was observed June 7 to 13, and named actor, Maureen Garrett, as its honorary chairperson.
 Ms. Garrett portrayed a person living with migraine disease on the daytime serial, Guiding Light.
 At some point, Suzanne Simons, the Foundation’s Executive Director at the time, stood in front of the Today Show studio at 30 Rockefeller Center in New York, holding a sign declaring that week as National Headache Awareness Week.
 The host did take notice of her effort.